jannickj/blog/1-frp/1-frp.md

     ...
     // Copy click events from the window frame work,
     // and clear for next window.
-    var clickEvents = asyncEvents.CopyThenClear()
+    // This is quick and dirty construct just to give the idea var clickEvents = asyncEvents.CopyThenClear()
                         //attach all events with a time
                         .select(c => (Now, c));